Counselling in Edinburgh or online offers the following:

 We do this by including the body as well as the mind in our exploration – by feeling into the elements of the dream you can build on your intellectual interpretation to discover more.

-Therapy can be short term or long term, it depends on what you want to gain from being in therapy.
+Counselling can be short term or long term, it depends on what you want to gain.
 We will work together to identify what it is you are looking for and what might be the best way of getting it.